-2) Staff seconded to FHG
+5) Staff seconded to FHG

-Management believe that FHG has a constructive obligation for pension costs for staff seconded from FHW, who are in the Local Government Pension Scheme.
-As such the cost of pension contributions relating to those staff in-year are borne by FHG.
-As FHW remains responsible for their pension obligations the related schemes assets and liabilities are included in FHW's statement of financial position and the details disclosed in the notes to the accounts.
+Management believe that a constructive obligation exists in FHG for pension costs for staff seconded from FHL, who are in the Local Government Pension Scheme.
+As such the cost of pension contributions relating to those staff in year are borne by FHG.
+As FHL remains responsible for their pension obligations the related schemes assets and liabilities are included in FHL's Statement of Financial Position and the details disclosed in the notes to the accounts.